matthiasn/sse-perf/README.md

 #sse-perf

 This is a web application using **[Play Framework](http://www.playframework.com)** for load testing **[Server Sent Events (SSE)](http://dev.w3.org/html5/eventsource/)** streams.
 It will establish concurrent connections to a server and measure and display the combined throughput and number of chunks received per second.
-The results are then shown in an animated bar chart.
+The results are then shown using animated bar charts.
 Ramping can be used to add a specified amount of additional connections at the specified time interval.

 Internally **[Akka](http://akka.io)** actors are used to handle the connections and Concurrent.broadcast from **[Play Iteratee API](http://www.playframework.com/documentation/2.1.1/Iteratees)** is used to deliver the information into the **[Server Sent Events (SSE)](http://dev.w3.org/html5/eventsource/)** stream.